mpchadwick/mpchadwick.github.io/_posts/2016-08-19-5-enterprise-pagecache-pro-tips.md

 ```

 This means the for a given URL, there are separate FPC entries for (amongst other things) each customer group / customer segment combination.

+<hr><br>

+Hope you found these tips helpful.
+Leave a comment below with any questions or comments.